 dessert

 I love carrot cake!
 I used to always ask for it on my birthday and special occasions.
 I wanted to capture the same flavors, but in a healthier version.
 This is a vegan, raw carrot cake.
 You will be starting with the cake bites in the mold.
 Place a silicone cutting board over the mold.
 Turn everything over and tap on counter a couple of times.
 Squares should fall out of the mold.
+Lift up the mold carefully.
+These are delicate.
+If they come apart, you can use a couple of small spatulas to reform them.

-Carrot Cake Frosting Ingredients 1-1⁄2 c cashews, raw 1⁄2 c water, as needed 1 teaspoon baker’s stevia (measures like sugar) 2 tablespoons lemon juice (about how much you should get out of one lemon) 1 tablespoon coconut nectar (or agave syrup) 1⁄4 teaspoon vanilla Directions Blend cashews and water together in blender until very smooth.
-Add more water if needed to create a smooth paste.
+Carrot Cake Frosting Ingredients 1-1⁄2 c cashews, raw 1⁄2 c water, as needed 1 teaspoon baker's stevia (measures like sugar) 2 tablespoons lemon juice (about how much you should get out of one lemon) 1 tablespoon coconut nectar (or agave syrup) 1⁄4 teaspoon vanilla